charles-uno/aws-dice/README.md

 ## Blue Green Deployment

 These commands can then be repeated to see blue and green deployments running in parallel.

 ## To Do

 - Update the "read more" to talk about blue/green deployment.
 - Store "read more" as text or Markdown.
-Parse links dynamically.
+Parse autocard links dynamically.
 - Refactor the React code into multiple files for legibility and maintenance.
 - Add API tests, probably in Tavern.
 - Add React tests.
 Unit for sure, integration would be nice too.